bioinformatics-centre/kaiju/README.md

 metagenomic DNA.
 Reads are directly assigned to taxa using the NCBI taxonomy and a reference database of protein sequences from bacterial and archaeal genomes.

-The program is described in a [preprint paper available on bioRxiv](http://biorxiv.org/content/early/2015/11/16/031229).
+The program is described in [Menzel, P. et al. (2016) Fast and sensitive taxonomic classification for metagenomics with Kaiju. *Nat.
+Commun.* 7:11257](http://www.nature.com/ncomms/2016/160413/ncomms11257/full/ncomms11257.html) (open access).

 Kaiju can be installed locally (see below) or used via a [web server](http://kaiju.binf.ku.dk/).